TedVu/TedVuPersonalWebsite/README.md

 ## Technologies

-The website is a [Jamstack](https://jamstack.org/) website powered by
+The website built with [Jamstack](https://jamstack.org/) philosophy and powered by these following technologies:

 - GatsbyJS